-Sertraline — also known under Pfizer’s trade name Zoloft — is a prescription antidepressant that is used to treat depression, anxiety disorder (such as panic and social anxiety), post-traumatic stress, and obsessive-compulsive disorder.
-The usual daily dosage can vary from 50mg to 200mg, depending on treatment use and duration.
+Sertraline — also known under Pfizer’s trade name Zoloft — is a prescription antidepressant that is used to treat depression, anxiety disorder (such as panic and social anxiety), post-traumatic stress disorder, and obsessive-compulsive disorder.
+The usual daily dosage can vary from 50mg to 200mg depending on what condition is treated and for how long.

 Order effective treatment for premature ejaculation discreetly View all treatments

 To treat depression, doctors typically prescribe sertraline long-term, often years.
 Often sertraline is taken for many months after symptoms of transient depression have disappeared, to prevdent relapse.
 If you enjoy the occasional beer, glass of wine or whiskey, you may be asking: do I need to refrain from drinking alcohol for the entire course of the treatment?